ranelle-gomez/object-oriented-python-calculator/README.md

 ## Description

-This simple calculator class I implemented contains four methods: 1) Add
+A simple calculator class that contains methods

-#### Technologies
+#### Concepts

+- Tail-recursive calls
-- Technology 1
+- Object-oriented programming
-- Technology 2
+- Unit testing

 [Back To The Top](#read-me-template)